jpwrobinson/grazing-gradients/data/bite-rates/bite-rate-data-summary.md

 [16] "svulpinus"    "anigrofuscus" "naso"         "sspinus"      "sforsteni"
 [21] "spsittacus"   "spunctatus"

 These are mostly scraper (scarid) and grazer (acanthurid), with 4 siganid species.
 Most observations are also scraper (241) and grazer (541), with only 5 siganids observed.
-Dominated by ctenochaetus striatus (n = 340) and chlorurus Sordidus (130), with all other species < 100 observations.
+Dominated by ctenochaetus striatus (n = 340) and chlorurus sordidus (130), with all other species < 100 observations.

 Survey times are very short, with median = 10 seconds and max = 60 seconds.
 Sonia pointed out that this is an inflated measure of grazing pressure, as it does not reflect inter-foray distances (i.e. pauses between grazing, movement between grazing areas).

+**Major issues:**

+* Missing information on siganids (get this from Andy?) while other FGs will be driven by single species (striatus and sordidus).
+* Short time frames of feeding observations
+* Sonia is videos, Andy is perhaps underwater observations?